 - You will be asked to wash your hands for at least 20 seconds at the sink in the gym area.
 Our admin team will direct you if you are unsure where the sink is located.

-You will be asked to go directly to a treatment room by our admin team upon entry and your PT will meet you there to prevent contact with others in our waiting room.
+- You will be directed to a treatment room by our admin team upon entry and your PT will meet you there to prevent contact with others in our waiting room.